wlaw019/gaoutcomes-backend/README.md

 - server.js

 ### students.js (5 Routes)
-- GET: get all students left join courses and ordered by student's username
+- GET: get all students left join courses and ordered by student's name
 - POST: create a new student.
 Modify interviews and dateoffer if empty string in order to satisfy data type specified in the database
 - PUT: edit a student.
 Modify interviews if empty string
 - DELETE: '/:id' to delete a specific student